-■NOTE: At this point with both the 570 and 700EPS, the cap screw can be removed from the driven pulley.
+■NOTE: At this point with both the 570 and 700, the cap screw can be removed from the driven pulley.

-- 3. With the vehicle in neutral, rotate the V-belt and clutches counterclockwise until the V-belt is flush with the top of the driven pulley. - 4.
+- With the vehicle in neutral, rotate the V-belt and clutches counterclockwise until the V-belt is flush with the top of the driven pulley. - 4.
 Place the CVT cover gasket into position; then install the cover and secure with the cap screws.
-Tighten the cap screws to 45 in.-lb. - 5.
+Tighten the cap screws to 45 in.-lb (5 N-m). - 5.
 Install the right-side footrest and brake pedal (see Steering/Body/Controls).
-Tighten the pedal cap screw to 25 ft-lb. - 6.
+Tighten the pedal cap screw to 25 ft-lb (34 N-m). - 6.
 Secure the front fender to the footrest with the three cap screws.
 Tighten securely.